RakiDelmoro/numpy-mnist-task/README.md

-AI Model implemented in NUMPY 🪲
+   Neural Network implemented in NUMPY 🪲